New Year’s Resolutions

 Tethers are great for teaching dogs to settle and for keeping them out of trouble.
 Young dogs or newly acquired can often get themselves into trouble by venturing into areas where they are prohibited, chewing on items they aren’t allowed to have or relieving themselves indoors.
 By keeping your pooch on a tether when you aren’t available to supervise, you can keep your dog safe and your belongings in-tact.
 Tethers also come in useful for when guests arrive.
 Your dog is kept from greeting inappropriately and your guests are allowed the chance to make it through the door safely.
 Then training can begin; guests can be instructed to ignore the jumping, overly excited dog and only give attention to the dog when he contains himself.

-Professional dog training can greatly enhance tether training by teaching dogs to calmly and comfortably remain restrained while promoting positive associations and reinforcing desired behaviors.
 Quickly the dog will learn that the only way to get guests to approach and give attention is to remain with all four feet on the floor!

 How to Make a Tether